 ABOUT THIS AWARD

 Presented annually to the author(s) of the best doctoral dissertation(s) in computer science and engineering.
 The Doctoral Dissertation Award is accompanied by a prize of $20,000, and the Honorable Mention Award is accompanied by a prize of $10,000.
 Financial sponsorship of the award is provided by Google.
-Winning dissertations will be published by ACM in the ACM Digital Library as part of the ACM Books Series.
+Winning dissertations will be published in the ACM Digital Library as part of the ACM Books Series.

 Creator of advanced data processing architecture wins 2014 doctoral dissertation award

 Matei Zaharia won the 2014 Doctoral Dissertation Award for his innovative solution to tackling the surge in data processing workloads, and accommodating the speed and sophistication of complex multi-stage applications and more interactive ad-hoc queries.
 His work proposed a new architecture for cluster computing systems, achieving best-in-class performance in a variety of workloads while providing a simple programming model that lets users easily and efficiently combine them.